Climate of Tunisia: Climate change

-Tunisia has experienced a significant increase in temperatures over the 20th and early 21st centuries, with the average temperature rising by approximately 1.2°C from 1901 to 2020.
+Tunisia has experienced a significant increase in temperatures over the 20th and early 21st centuries, with the average temperature rising by approximately 1.2 °C from 1901 to 2020.
 This trend of rising temperatures is expected to continue, leading to numerous impacts on the country's ecosystems, agriculture, and human health.
+The Mediterranean is one of the regions of the world most affected by the effects of climate change.
+Mediterranean temperatures are increasing 20% faster than the global average.
+The country faces high vulnerability to climate change, anticipating adverse impacts from heightened temperatures, increased aridity, reduced precipitation, and rising sea levels.
+These changes are expected to significantly affect water resources, agriculture, ecosystems, coastal areas, health, and the tourism sector.